plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Martial Archetypes.md

 ## Champion

 ### Improved Critical
+**3rd Level Champion Archetype Feature**

-At 3rd level, your weapon attacks score a critical hit on a roll of 19 or 20.
+Your weapon attacks score a critical hit on a roll of 19 or 20.

 At 15th level, your critical hit range increases again, and you score a critical hit on a roll of 18-20 on the d20.

 ### Remarkable Athlete
+**3rd Level Champion Archetype Feature**

-Also at 3rd level, you gain proficiency in Athletics, and whenever you make a Strength check of any kind, you can treat a d20 roll of 9 or lower as a 10.
+You gain proficiency in Athletics, and whenever you make a Strength check of any kind, you can treat a d20 roll of 9 or lower as a 10.

 ### Paragon of Battle
-At 7th level, you can
+**7th Level Champion Archetype Feature**

+*Your fighting style involves overwhelming your enemies with your raw physical might.*

+You learn one of the following fighting styles:
+1. Great Weapon Fighting
+2. Strongbow
+3. Unarmed Fighting
+4. Large Weapon Fighting

+You cannot learn a fighting style more than once.

+###